alonzi/pandas-intro/README.md

 ### Often pandas data frames are confusing to new users.
 Almost always that is not the fault of the new user.

-* Here's what you will find in the official documentation "Two-dimensional size-mutable, potentially heterogeneous tabular data structure with labeled axes (rows and columns).
+* "Two-dimensional size-mutable, potentially heterogeneous tabular data structure with labeled axes (rows and columns).
 Arithmetic operations align on both row and column labels.
 Can be thought of as a dict-like container for Series objects.
-The primary pandas data structure." [link to docs](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)
+The primary pandas data structure." [official documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)

 The trick is pandas data frames have a lot of capability and a lot of features.
 But when learning you don't need that.
 So today we'll take a different approach and focus on the basics.